mayaashok/Maya-Ashok-Saniya-Kalamkar-P1/README.md

 <!-- Got lines 23-26 from localhost/phpmyadmin user accounts tab by practicing adding a new user -->

-Used phpmyadmin and went to user accounts, add user account,

 CREATE DATABASE plannerdb;

 USE plannerdb;